500swapnil/kmeans/README.md

 # K-means compression algorithm
-A python implementation of the kmeans algorithm to compress png and jpg files.
+A python implementation of the k-means clustering algorithm to compress png and jpg files.

 ![picture](sample.jpg)
 Before - 507 KB

 ![picture](test.jpg)
-After - 145 KB
+After (with 32 colours) - 145 KB

 # Prerequisites
 - Python3.5 or above